gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 - Inconsistent stylings in presentation material and use of irrelevant images causing distractions
 - Nausea from excessive on-screen motion or animations
 - Difficulties focusing on the presentation materials and the speaker simultaneously
-- Unfeasibility of keeping track of a virtual text chat and the presentation at the same time
+- Difficulties keeping track of a virtual text chat and the presentation at the same time
 - Overloading participants with excessive information or lengthy presentations
 - Insufficient time for processing or discussing ideas, limiting meaningful participation for individuals who need extra time to process information
 - Presenters using complex language, speak in abbreviations or jargon that is difficult to understand